 If you are running multiple CPU VPs, set the MULTIPROCESSOR configuration parameter to 1.
 When you set MULTIPROCESSOR to 1, the database server performs locking in a manner that is appropriate for a multiprocessor.
-Otherwise, set this parameter to 0.
+Otherwise, set this parameter to $\theta$ .

 The number of CPU VPs is used as a factor in determining the number of scan threads for a query.
 Queries perform best when the number of scan threads is a multiple (or factor) of the number of CPU VPs.
-Adding or removing a CPU VP can improve performance for a large query because it produces an equal distribution of scan threads among CPU VPs.
-For instance, if you have 6 CPU VPs and scan 10 table fragments, you might see a faster response time if you reduce the number of CPU VPs to 5, which divides evenly into 10.
-You can use onstat -g ath to monitor the number of scan threads per CPU VP or use onstat -g ses to focus on a particular session.
+Adding or removing a CPU VP can

-MULTIPROCESSOR configuration parameter (Administrator's Reference)
+MULTIPROCESSOR configuration parameter

-Setting the SINGLE_CPU_VP configuration parameter when using one CPU VP
+Setting the SINGLE\CPU\VP configuration parameter when using one CPU VP

-If you are running only one CPU VP, set the SINGLE_CPU_VP configuration parameter to 1.
+If you are running only one CPU VP, set the SINGLE\CPU\VP configuration parameter to 1.
 Otherwise, set this parameter to 0.

-Important: If you set the SINGLE_CPU_VP parameter to 1, the value of the num option of the VPCLASS configuration parameter must also be 1.
+Important: If you set the SINGLE\CPU\VP parameter to 1, the value of the num option of the VPCLASS configuration parameter must also be 1.

 Note: The database server treats user-defined virtual-processor classes (that is, VPs defined with VPCLASS) as if they were CPU VPs.
-Thus, if you set SINGLE_CPU_VP to nonzero, you cannot create any user-defined classes.
+Thus, if you set SINGLE\CPU\VP to nonzero, you cannot create any user-defined classes.

-When you set the SINGLE_CPU_VP parameter to 1, you cannot add CPU VPs while the database server is in online mode.
+When you set the SINGLE\CPU\VP parameter to 1, you cannot add CPU VPs while the database server is in online mode.